 The Arts Council is delighted to announce the appointment of Colm Tóibín as the Laureate for Irish Fiction 2022-2024.
 His three-year term will begin this month.

 The Laureate for Irish Fiction was selected following an extensive call for nominations in June 2021 and a rigorous selection process, which culminated in the work of an international selection panel chaired by Professor Kevin Rafter, Chair of the Arts Council.

 The Laureate will continue his work as a creative artist.
 In addition, over the course of his three year term, Colm Tóibín will deliver a craft talk aimed at MA and undergraduate students in each of the Irish universities with a creative writing programme and an annual lecture to the public which will also be disseminated in a publication.
-In 2022, the annual lecture will take place in Galway on 6 November.
 Additionally, the Laureate for Irish Fiction will engage in a select number of major public events per annum, with the primary objective of promoting and encouraging greater engagement with Irish literature.